wavesplatform/blockchain-postgres-sync/README.md

    npm install
    ```
 2. Create `config.yml` file in the project, using `config.example.yml` for reference.

-3. In PostgreSQL, create empty database, initialize it using `schema.sql` in the project root
+3. In PostgreSQL, create empty database.

+4. Set environment variable `MIGRATE` to `true` (or just run crawler like this: `MIGRATE=true npm run ...`), it will apply initial and all additional migrations to yours database.

-4. ⬇️ To download a range of blocks to database:
+5. ⬇️ To download a range of blocks to database:

    ```bash
    npm run download {start} {end},